AdriianFdz/karting-web/README.md

 # Karting Fernandez
 A karting simple website for an university project.
 ## DISCLAIMER
 This is not a real bussiness neither functional website.
+All the information inside the web is random and any resemblance is a coincidence

 The background video is taken from the GripWerx Racing Youtube channel.
 Im not the owner of that video.